lidaof/hprc-web-portal/content/en/elsi-team/_index.md

 #### Malia Fullerton, PhD

-Stephanie Malia Fullerton, DPhil, is Professor of Bioethics and Humanities at the University of Washington School of Medicine.
+Stephanie Malia Fullerton, DPhil, is a Professor of Bioethics and Humanities at the University of Washington School of Medicine.
 She received a doctorate in Human Population Genetics from the University of Oxford and later re-trained in Ethical, Legal, and Social Implications (ELSI) research with a fellowship from the NIH National Human Genome Research Institute.
 Dr. Fullerton serves as co-lead of the HPRC ELSI Working group and contributes to a range of additional empirical projects focused on clinical translational genomics including in collaboration with the Electronic Medical Records and Genomics (eMERGE) Network and the Polygenic Risk Methods in Diverse Populations (PRIMED) Consortium.

 {{< /left >}}
 {{< br >}}